ljzycmd/SimDeblur/README.md

-# SimDeblur
+# <p align=center>`SimDeblur`</p>

-SimDeblur(**Sim**ple **Deblur**ring) is a framework for image/video deblurring , which implements most deep-learning based state-of-the-art algorithms in a modular way.
-It is easy for you to implement your own image/video deblurring or other restoration algorithms.
+SimDeblur (**Sim**ple **Deblur**ring) is an open source framework for image and video deblurring toolbox based on PyTorch, which contains most deep-learning based state-of-the-art deblurring algorithms.
+It is easy to implement your own image or video deblurring or other restoration algorithms.

+### Major features

+- Modular Design

+The toolbox decomposes the deblurring framework into different components and one can easily construct a customized restoration framework by combining different modules.

+- State of the art
+The toolbox contains most deep-learning based state-of-the-art deblurring algorithms, including MSCNN, SRN, DeblurGAN, EDVR, *etc*.

+### New Features

+[2021/3/21] first release.

 ### Surpported Methods and Benchmarks